Catatonia Medication

 Midazolam

-Midazolam is used as an alternative drug for the termination of refractory status epilepticus.
-Because it is water soluble, this agent takes approximately 3 times longer than diazepam to reach peak electroencephalogram (EEG) effects.
-Therefore, the clinician must wait 2-3 minutes to fully evaluate midazolam's sedative effects.
-Midazolam has twice the affinity for benzodiazepine receptors as diazepam.
-It may be administered intramuscularly if intravenous access cannot be obtained.
+Midazolam is an alternative for the termination of refractory status epilepticus.
+Because it is water-soluble, it takes approximately 3 times longer than diazepam to reach peak electroencephalographic (EEG) effects.
+Therefore, the clinician must wait 2-3 minutes to evaluate midazolam's sedative effects fully.
+Midazolam has twice the affinity for benzodiazepine receptors that diazepam does.
+It may be administered intramuscularly (IM) if intravenous (IV) access cannot be obtained.

 Anticonvulsants, Other